-If the door will not reverse after repeated adjustment attempts, call Sears Service Center for garage door opener service.
+If the door will not reverse after repeated adjustment attempts, call for professional garage door service.

 Failure to test and adjust the safety reverse system may result in serious injury or death to persons trapped by a closing garage door.
 Repeat this test once a month and adjust as needed.